cgwire/kitsu/docs/getting-started-artist/README.md

 ![Concept Comment Panel](../img/getting-started/concept_comment_panel.png)

-On the comment panel, you have 2 options on top of the panel: Link a concept to an asset and delete the concept.
+On the comment panel, you have two options on top of the panel: Link a concept to an asset and delete the concept.

 To link an asset, click on the **Link** ![Link button](../img/getting-started/link_icon.png) button.

 Kitsu will display all the **Assets** available to link with the concept uploaded.

-On top of the comment panel, Kitsu will list the already linked assets.
+On top of the comment panel, Kitsu will list the assets that are already linked.
 For now, there are **No Links**.

 ![Concept link](../img/getting-started/concept_link.png)